Dog looks out from under a towel

-Dogs are like humans: as life expectancy increases, so does the likelihood of developing a tumor.
-At the same time, dogs today are not necessarily more susceptible to cancer than in the past.
-However, two factors ensure that tumors are detected more frequently: Firstly, we often regard our dogs as full members of the family, for whom we also have extensive diagnostics carried out.
-Secondly, however, it is precisely these diagnostics as well as the therapy itself in modern veterinary medicine that is often so good that many diseases also have a good long-term prognosis.
+It's the same with dogs as with humans: as life expectancy increases, so does the likelihood of developing a tumor.
+However, dogs today are not necessarily more susceptible to cancer than in the past.
+However, two factors ensure that tumors are detected more frequently: Firstly, we often regard our dogs as fully-fledged family members, for whom we also have extensive diagnostics carried out.
+Secondly, these diagnostics and the treatment itself in modern veterinary medicine are often so good that many diseases have a good prognosis in the long term.

 Equinox